National

 In a statement he said that the suspect has “a history of serious violence and mental health issues and the investigation is ongoing”.

-The Shromrim volunteers said there is a growing sense that they are unsafe outside their community and that the knife attack and recent arson attacks had shattered the sense of security in the area.
+The Shromrim volunteers said there is a growing sense that they are unsafe outside their community and that the knife attack and recent arson attacks had shattered any sense of security in the area.

 Elkoubi, who described blocking the attacker with his car before helping police detain him, said: “I think I’ve not yet fully recovered from or processed what actually happened.